Sign function: Differentiation

 This follows from the differentiability of any constant function, for which the derivative is always zero on its domain of definition.
 The signum $\sgn x$ acts as a constant function when it is restricted to the negative open region $x<0,$ where it equals −1.
 It can similarly be regarded as a constant function within the positive open region $x>0,$ where the corresponding constant is +1.
 Although these are two different constant functions, their derivative is equal to zero in each case.

 It is not possible to define a classical derivative at $x=0$, because there is a discontinuity there.

+Because its derivative is 0, the n-th derivative of a function multiplied by the signum function simplifies to: